santhosh-D-subramani/script-buttons-any-pkg-manager/readme.md

 ![no-scripts](images/no-scripts.png)

-> Tip: If you have since added a package.json/script-buttons.json file or have modified existing scripts clicking the refresh button will attempt to find scripts again and update the buttons...
+> Tip: If you have since added a package.json/script-buttons.json file or have modified existing scripts clicking the refresh button will attempt to find scripts again and update the buttons.

 ## Extension Settings

-This extension currently has no settings.
+This extension contributes the following settings:

+* `script-buttons.packageManager`: Select the package manager to use for running scripts.
+    * Options: `npm` (default), `pnpm`, `yarn`, `bun`.

+To change this, go to **File > Preferences > Settings**, search for "Script Buttons", and choose your preferred tool from the dropdown.

 ## Known Issues